strikersree/industry_models/README.md

 ## Overview

-This repository contains the complete SQL and ETL script suite for the **Saudi Telecom Corporation (STC) Enterprise Data Warehouse**, built on the **TM Forum TMF 622 Product Ordering Management** standard.
+This repository contains the complete SQL and ETL script suite for the ** Telecom Corporation (TC) Enterprise Data Warehouse**, built on the **TM Forum TMF 622 Product Ordering Management** standard.
 The solution implements a Kimball-methodology dimensional data warehouse on **Teradata EDW**, with an **Ab Initio** ETL pipeline orchestrating end-to-end data ingestion, transformation, quality validation, and mart delivery.
+This repository is just an sample and does not reflect the any real Telecom corporation

 | Attribute | Detail |
 |---|---|